MamlukZephyr/mamlukzephyr.com/README.md

-# mamlukzephyr.com - A place where I try to put my thoughts together.
+# mamlukzephyr.me - A place where I try to put my thoughts together.

 > I'm a cloud engineer based in Malaysia  with deep interest in Cloud Native and DevOps movement.